If you’re familiar with my content, you may have come across my broken record message about neuroplasticity:

 It does wonders for your overall health, longevity and life satisfaction.

-- You actively take preventative measures in protecting your health
+- Actively take preventative measures in protecting your health

-Now that you’re (hopefully) convinced adopting a growth mindset is hugely important, especially as you age, here’s how to do it in four ways.
+Now that you’re (hopefully) convinced adopting a growth mindset is hugely important, especially as you age, here’s how to develop a growth mindset for successful aging in 4 ways.

 #1.
 Seek challenges